-The Department of Homeland Security and the United States Customs and Border Protection have provided a secure public Web site with an automated form for you, or a third party, to complete in order to apply for a travel authorization.
-Once you enter the required biographic, travel, and payment information on the secure Web site, your application is processed by the system to determine if you are eligible to travel to the United States under the Visa Waiver Program without a visa.
-The system will provide you with an automated response, and prior to boarding, a carrier will electronically verify with the United States Customs and Border Protection that you have an approved travel authorization on file.
+The Department of Homeland Security and the United States Customs and Border Protection provide an automated form for you, or a third party, to complete in order to apply for a travel authorization.
+Once you enter the required biographic, travel, and payment information on the secure Web site, your application is processed by the system to determine if you are eligible to travel to the United States under the VWP without a visa.
+The system will provide you with an automated response, and prior to boarding, a carrier will electronically verify with the U.S. CBP that you have an approved travel authorization on file.

-The Electronic System for Travel Authorization (ESTA) is an automated system used to determine the eligibility of visitors to travel to the United States under the Visa Waiver Program (VWP) and whether such travel poses any law enforcement or security risk.
+The Electronic System for Travel Authorization is an automated system used to determine the eligibility of visitors to travel to the U.S. under the Visa Waiver Program and whether such travel poses any law enforcement or security risk.

 ESTA approval authorizes a traveler to board a carrier for travel to the United States under the VWP.
 Private carriers must be a signatory visa waiver program carrier.
 See list of Signatory Carriers.
 While CBP recommends that you apply at least 72 hours before travel, you may apply any time prior to boarding.
 In most cases, a response is received within seconds of submitting an application.

 ESTA is not a visa.
 It does not meet the legal requirements to serve in lieu of a U.S. visa when a visa is required.
-Travelers that possess a valid U.S. visa may travel to the United States on that visa for the purpose it was issued.
+Travelers that possess a valid U.S. visa should travel using that visa for the purpose it was issued.
 Travelers traveling on valid visas are not required to apply for an ESTA.
-In the same way that a valid visa does not guarantee admission to the United States, an approved ESTA is not a guarantee of admission to the United States.
+An approved ESTA is not a guarantee of admission to the United States.

 ESTA became mandatory January 12, 2009.
 VWP applicants are required to complete a blue Customs declaration upon arrival in the U.S. whether or not they have an ESTA authorization.
 VWP travelers are no longer required to complete the green I-94W card.

-Approved ESTA applications are valid for a period of two years, or until the passport expires, whichever comes first, and multiple trips to the United States without the traveler having to re-apply for another ESTA.
+Approved ESTA applications are valid for a period of 2 years, or until the passport expires, whichever date comes first.
+Multiple trips are permited without having to re-apply for another ESTA.
 When traveling to the U.S. with the approved ESTA, you may only stay for up to 90 days at a time - and there should be a reasonable amount of time between visits so that the CBP Officer does not think you are trying to live here.
 There is no set requirement for how long you must wait between visits.